8pz/ren-options-trader/README.md

 - Analyst doesn't tell you what trade to exit? -- Auto fetch details
    - Automatically fetch the details of last placed trade of the specific analyst to use to trim, exit, or average up/down.
 - Auto cancel order
-   - any standing orders after a certain amount of time will be cancelled
+   - Any standing orders after a certain amount of time will be cancelled
-- No more missing out on exits -- auto cancel and resend sell order
+- No more missing out on exits -- Auto cancel and resend sell order
    - If a LMT sell order was not filled, it will resend it at MKT price.
 - Backtesting
-   - The program provides both a live and a paper account, allowing the user to test their configs and analysts first before putting anything on the line.
+   - The program provides access to both a live and a paper account, allowing the user to test their configs and analysts first before putting anything on the line.
 All trade data is exported to a csv.
 - A risky trade? contracts too expensive? -- Keyword and auto position sizing
    - The program can automatically detect certain keywords in order to not enter a trade or enter half sized.
 It can automatically determine how many contracts to buy based off a limit as long as the contract size doesn't deceed/exceed a limit.